Axolotls are a species of salamander found only in a small region of Mexico near Mexico City.

 Axolotl Morphs Explained

 To understand the different colors, we first need to learn about genetics, genes and cells.
-Axolotls have three different kinds of pigment cells or “chromatophores” that each produce a different color.
+Axolotls have three different kinds of pigment cells or “chromatophores” that each produces a different color.

 |Xanthophore||Carotenoids and Pteridines||Yellow and red|